 The Role of the Sponsor in Multifamily Real Estate Deals

 There are two primary partners involved in a multifamily real estate deal.
-The first is the general partner, commonly referred to as the “sponsor” or “developer”.
-The sponsor is usually someone (or a team of people) who has tremendous real estate experience and is capable of lining up, managing, and executing multifamily projects on their investors’ behalf.
+The first is the general partner (GP), commonly referred to as the “sponsor” or “developer”.
+The sponsor is usually someone, or a team of people who have immense real estate experience.
+Often are those capable of lining up, managing, and executing multifamily projects on their investors’ behalf.

 Here is a great video that explains the role of the sponsor in more detail:

 Limited partners, meanwhile, are passive investors in the deal.
-Passive investors should expect to pay some combination of fees and/or carried interest to the general partner to compensate them for their many responsibilities as the deal’s sponsor.
+Passive investors should expect to pay some combination of fees and/or carried interest to the general partner.
+Compensating them for their many responsibilities as the deal’s sponsor.

 The question then becomes: how much should limited partners pay the sponsor for their time and efforts?

 Below is an overview of how sponsors make money.
 Including the types of fees they might charge as part of any multifamily real estate deal.

 There are generally two ways multifamily real estate sponsors make money.
 The first is through fees.
 Most sponsors will charge a range of fees to compensate them for arranging and overseeing a deal on investors’ behalf.